 Until next time – stay messy, mindful and magical. ✨

-• When I was younger, I didn’t even know that I had something called Ulrich-Turner-Syndrome (UTS).
+• When I was younger, I didn’t even know that I had something called Ullrich-Turner-Syndrome (UTS).
 I just knew that I felt different — in ways that weren’t always visible, but always real.
 Looking back, there are things I deeply wish I’d known earlier.

 Things that could have saved me pain, shame, and the feeling that I had to push through everything alone.
 This isn’t about blaming my parents – they did their best with the information and tools they had.
 But it’s also important to say: there are things they didn’t take seriously.
 And I wish they had.